learn-co-students/chicago-web-102620/intro-siniatra-mvc/lesson.md

 Why Sinatra?

 - `rack` alone can be messy.
-It's very flexible but requires a lot of manual set up and configuration
+It"s very flexible but requires a lot of manual set up and configuration
 - `sinatra` constrains how we interface with our server, we sacrifice some customizability in favor of convention to save time and promote consistency

 ### Create a `home` route